bcumming/hpcadv-2025/slides.md

 We needed to rethink deployment of software, because these don't scale:
 * Getting a system administrator to build a new image and reboot a cluster;
-* Building a monolithic software stack on top of a complex vendored stack.
+* Building a monolithic software stack on top of another monolithic vendored stack.

 ::right::